 All of the hotels are an easy walk to and from the conference and dinner venues.
 So you probably do not need to rent a car, unless you’re making a weekend of it.
 If you do, the Portland Jetport has multiple rental options available to you.

-We have three discounted rate packages available.
-The first two are closer to our dinner venue; the third is closer to the Portland Public Library.
+We have four discounted rate packages available.
+The first two are closer to our dinner venue; the third and fourth are closer to the Portland Public Library.
 All are within walking distance.

 - The Marriott Residence Inn (207-761-1660) rates range from $215-$239.
 Click here for online reservations.